-- Cost increases exceeding the general rate of inflation continue to be expected for the District relative to pension contribution obligations in 2017-18 and beyond.
+- The State of Michigan continues to increase its focus on student achievement.
+Results of standardized test scores (Michigan Educational Assessment Program and the Michigan Merit Exam) are compared from year to year, with the results being tabulated by school building and by district.
+With the changes to the federal Title I legislation resulting from the No Child Left Behind Act, adequate yearly progress of students will be more important as certain portions of funding are tied to it. - The district continues to face declining enrollment and enrollment projections estimate the district to be down 25 students in 2017-18.
+The foundation allowance was budgeted to increase \$75 per pupil. - Cost increases exceeding the general rate of inflation continue to be expected for the District relative to pension contribution obligations in 2017-18 and beyond.
 These costs represent a significant portion of the District's budget and their rate of increase is a concern to management.
-The District saw significant increases in Special Education Program and transportation costs.
-The District will receive 70% reimbursment from the State in 2017-18 for the 2016-17 costs.
-Prices of energy commodities such as diesel, gasoline and natural gas have abated and prices have remained consistenly lower than historical prices.
-If this trend is sustained, it may continue to provide some relief from the rate of growth in overall operating costs going forward. - The District and the Teacher's bargaining unit negotiated a two-year agreement expiring at the end of the 2017-18 school year.
-The District and the Support Staff bargaining unit negotiated a two-year agreement which expired at the end of the 2016-17 school year.
-The District has settled with the support staff with a .5% wage increase for 2017-18.
-The current contract provides health insurance through MESSA.
-Employees have the choice of the ABC High-Deductible Plan or the more traditional Choices Plan.
-With either plan the excess premium cost over the state mandated cap is borne by the employee.
+Surges in prices of energy commodities such as diesel, gasoline and natural gas have abated and prices have even declined.
+If this trend is sustained, it may provide some relief from the rate of growth in overall operating costs going forward. - The District and bargaining units negotiated a three-year agreement expiring at the end of the 2018-19 school year.
+The current health insurance utilizing MESSA Choices II and ABC II and ABC III as the standard plan with staff paying a portion of the premium.
 Recent changes to laws regulating the bidding and procurement of health insurance may change the way insurance is provided to the bargaining units. - Recent months have seen a lot of legislative activity in the areas of teacher tenure, seniority and layoffs, teacher and administrator evaluations, student achievement and employee contributions to health insurance.
-The District is determined to keep up with all the changes even with a reduction in the administrative work force. - As the District continues to face the budget challenges of the current and upcoming school years, operating efficienciess and balanced budgets will be necessary.
+The District is determined to keep up with all the changes even with a reduction in the administrative work force. - As the District continues to face the budget challenges of the current and upcoming school years, operating efficiencies and balanced budgets will be necessary.
 The ability to continue to operate an adequate educational system with continued less revenue and increasing expenditures is the challenge of the future.
-The Board of Education continues to be aware of the importance of fiscal oversight, fiscal responsibility, and financial planning. - Beginning July 1, 2017, Engadine Consolidated Schools became the fiscal agent of Consolidated Community Schools which provides adult education, alernative education and enrichment opportunities to students and community members in the EUP region.
-The District will receive a fiscal agent fee which will help offset some of the deficit spending for the district. - The District is anticipating a reduced enrollment for 2017-18.
-In an effort to reduce costs, the District has reduced some classroom staffing as well as maintenance staffing in both 2016-17 and 2017-18.
+The Board of Education is currently working on strategic plan goals that include fiscal oversight, fiscal responsibility, and financial planning.